-If weight loss was as easy as popping a supplement, we’d all be thin as reeds.
-We could settle on the couch and watch Netflix, while the supplement did all the work.
+If weight loss was as easy as taking a supplement, we could just settle on the couch and watch Netflix while the supplement did all the work.

 In reality, slimming down isn’t that simple.
 Learn what the experts have to say about vitamins and weight loss.

 When you scan the supplement shelves at your local drugstore, you might see weight loss touted as a benefit of many products.
 For example, some people claim that vitamin B12, calcium, omega-3 fatty acids, and green tea supplements can help you lose weight.

 The purported benefits range from “revving up your metabolism” and “flipping a switch in your body” to “signaling your cells to burn fat.”

 However, scientists have found little evidence to bolster these weight loss claims.

 Whether you take it in pill form or get a pricey injection, don’t expect a vitamin B12 supplement to boost your metabolism and burn away fat.
 There’s currently no evidence that it’ll promote weight loss.